software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 7. A larger Scrum Team is more productive than a smaller one
 > 8. The Manifesto for Agile Software Development provides a detailed description of how to manage a software development process
 > 9. It is the Scrum Master's responsibility to help other members in following the Scrum process

-{: .important-title }

-> Exercise 9
->
-> What is the difference between the development process of Scrum and the [Waterfall model](https://en.wikipedia.org/wiki/Waterfall_model)?
-What are the benefits of Scrum's approach?

 ## Agile requirement specification